isw4/proj4-brevets/README.md

 1)  The closing time at the starting point(first controle) is always 1h after the race begins

-2)  The opening and closing time for subsequent controles depends on the distance, the maximum speed, and minimum speed specified for that distance.
+2)  The opening and closing time for subsequent controles(except the last controle) depends on the distance, the maximum speed, and minimum speed specified for that distance.
 Riders must keep within a minimum and maximum speed for a specified distance.

     | Distances(km) | Minimum(km/h) | Maximum(km/h)
     | ------------- | ------------- | --------